Providing Hummingbird Plants: If you love a flower garden you will be one step ahead of everyone else because Hummingbirds love flowers too!

 It is also significant to know that native (indigenous) plants that are properly selected for a given area produce more nectar than cultivated hybrids.

 So planting wildflowers will give Hummingbirds more nectar to drink per blossom which helps them conserve energy.
-They will not need to visit as many flowers if they are wildflowers.
+They will not need to visit as many flowers to get the fuel needed for further activities.

 Bee Balm (Bergamot)